lliu1871/mp-est/README.md

 # MP-EST (v3.0): Maximum Pseudo-likelihood Estimation of Species Trees
 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.

 MP-EST estimates species trees (topology and branch lengths in coalescent units) from a set of gene trees by maximizing a pseudo-likelihood function.
 The input data of MP-EST are rooted gene trees.
-In addition to the gene tree file, a control file must be generated for running MP-EST. The control file contains necessary parameters for running MP-EST.
+Unlike previous versions, MP-EST3.0 uses the command line interface, i.e., no control file is needed for running MP-EST3.0.

 ## New features in version 3.0

-1. The version 3.0 uses the command line interface.
-No control file is needed.

-2. The version 3.0 can build an NJst tree and use it as the initial tree to find the MP-EST tree.
+1. MP-EST3.0 can build an NJst tree and use it as the initial tree to find the MP-EST tree.

-3. The program can convert short branches (<1e-06) to polytomies in the gene trees.
+2. The program can convert short branches (<1e-06) to polytomies in the gene trees.

-4. The program can take polytomy gene trees as input to estimate species trees.
+3. The program can take polytomy gene trees as input to estimate species trees.

-5. The program can calculate triplet/quartet distances among gene trees
+4. The program can calculate triplet/quartet distances among gene trees

-6. The program outputs the species tree gene tree concordance scores for each internal node of the MP-EST tree.
+5. The program outputs the species tree gene tree concordance scores for each internal node of the MP-EST tree.

 ## Compile from source code
 To compile the program from source code, type make and hit return under the directory src.